wmo-im/wis2box-training/README.md

 ## Exercise materials

-All the contents of the folder 'exercise-materials' are added to the gh-pages during deployment in a single zip-file 'exercise-materials.zip'.
+All the contents of the 'exercise-materials' directory are added to the gh-pages during deployment in a single zip-file 'exercise-materials.zip'.

 The practical sessions will start by asking the student to download this archive on their local machine and extracting it.